fjcloud/transcript-app/prompt.md

   - Use only Go standard library (no external dependencies)
   - Keep code simple and concise (under 200 lines)
   - Handle WAV file uploads from the frontend
-  - Forward transcription requests to the Whisper API endpoint: `v1/transcription`
+  - Forward transcription requests to the Whisper API endpoint: `v1/audio/transcriptions`
   - Return transcription results to the frontend
 - **Environment Variables**:
   - `INFERENCE_URL`: The HTTP URL of the inference server (e.g., `http://localhost:8000`)
+  - `MODEL_NAME`: The model name to use for transcription (default: `whisper-1`)

 ### Frontend - Pure JavaScript
 - **Purpose**: Provide a simple, beautiful web interface for audio transcription